nawawi/klish/doc/klish.md

 ### The UTF-8 support

-The klish ([clish](utility_clish) console utility) supports UTF-8 and 8-bit encodings.
+The Klish ([clish](utility_clish) console utility) supports UTF-8 and 8-bit encodings.

 The [clish utility](utility_clish) autodetects the current encoding using locale information.
 So the console input behaviour differs for UTF-8 and traditional 8-bit encodings.

 If the locale is broken user can force using of the UTF-8 encoding by "-u" (--utf8) option on the clish's utility command line.
 The "-8" (--8bit) option is used to force 8-bit encoding.

-The UTF-8 support is available since SVN revision 345 or klish-1.4.0.
+The UTF-8 support is available since SVN revision 345 or Klish-1.4.0.